omegat-org/omegat/release/readme.txt

 but you don't see your name on the lists, feel free to contact us.)

 OmegaT uses the following libraries:

   HTMLParser by Somik Raha, Derrick Oswald and others (LGPL License). http://sourceforge.net/projects/htmlparser

-  MRJ Adapter by Steve Roy (LGPL License). http://homepage.mac.com/sroy/mrjadapter/
+  MRJ Adapter 1.0.8 by Steve Roy (LGPL License). http://homepage.mac.com/sroy/mrjadapter/

-  VLDocking Framework by VLSolutions (CeCILL License). http://www.vlsolutions.com/en/products/docking/
+  VLDocking Framework 2.0.6d by VLSolutions (CeCILL License). http://www.vlsolutions.com/en/products/docking/

+  Hunspell 1.1.12 by László Németh and others (LGPL License).

+  JNA by Todd Fast, Timothy Wall and others (LGPL License).

+  Swing-Layout 1.0.2 (LGPL License).

 ==============================================================================
  5. Is OmegaT bugging you ?
 Do you need help ?